Guide to Equity Financing

 A variety of corporate structures are available to small enterprises, including S corporations, C corporations, and LLCs.
 Even while each has its own set of rules and regulations, all allow for the sale of stock in exchange for a capital contribution of cash or property.
 Depending on your negotiating strength and the interests of your investors, small businesses can restrict the amount of ownership control that is sold by setting a limit on the number of shares for sale or the rights attached to each class of stock.
 Shares that don't vote can be called non-voting, preferred, redeemable, or a variety of other hybrid shares.

-Consider the following issues before you join a corporation:
+Consider the following issues before you join any corporation:

 Expensive and Burdensome Administration

 The laws and regulations of each state are subject to change.
-Even if they don't, you (or a worker or service provider) must complete a significant quantity of documentation to keep your company in good standing.
+Even if they don't, you (or a worker or service provider) must complete a significant quantity of documentation to keep your corporate accounts and personal accounts in good standing.

 Double Taxation of Profits While Operating